 It is important to highlight that the guidance for project finance is strictly for instruments issued by operating entities, similar to other instruments that qualify as issuer credit obligations under the principles-based bond definition.
 Consistent with other concepts, the naming convention (e.g., referring to an instrument as project finance) or the presence or absence of an SPV/trust structure are not definitive components in determining whether an investment qualifies for reporting on Schedule D-1, or is classified as an issuer credit obligation or ABS.
 Instruments (even if identified as “project finance”) that do not qualify as issuer credit obligations as they not issued by operating entities, shall be assessed for qualification for reporting on Schedule D-1 as ABS.
 If the instruments do not qualify for reporting as ABS, they shall not be reported on Schedule D-1.

 U.S. Treasury Inflation-Protected Securities (TIPs): The inclusion of U.S. TIPs specifically as an issuer credit obligation intends to highlight a specific exception to the determination as a creditor relationship as the variation is due to plain-vanilla inflation adjustment mechanisms.
-Under the definition, securities with principal or interest payments that vary based on the appreciation or depreciation of referenced equity, real estate or other referenced variables are precluded from bond treatment as they do not reflect creditor relationships.
+Although U.S. TIPs are specific as issuer credit obligations, Under the bond definition encompassing both issuer credit obligations and asset-backed securities, in order for a debt instrument to represent a creditor relationship, it must have pre-determined principal and interest payments (whether fixed interest or variable interest) with contractual amounts that do not vary based on the appreciation or depreciation (e.g., performance) of any underlying collateral value or other non-debt variable.
+For example, an issued security that has varying principal and interest payments based on the appreciation of referenced equity, real estate or other non-debt variables are precluded from bond treatment as they do not reflect creditor relationships.
 Although US TIPS are indexed to the consumer price index and grows with inflation, these securities shall be captured as issuer credit obligations on Schedule D-1.

 This Schedule D-1 project is not expected to reconsider certain investments previously considered by the Working Group and explicitly permitted for Schedule D-1 reporting.
 As such, unless subsequently addressed within this project, the following investment types are expected to continue to qualify as Schedule D-1 investments and be classified as issuer credit obligations.
 (By including these investments as issuer credit obligations, these investments are not subject to the assessments of sufficiency or meaningful cash flow generation required for ABS securities.)